A Samoa Guide for Vegans and Vegetarians

 Real Insights from Real Writers

 Here we go again; another trip another dietary minefield!
 Samoa is a mixed bag when it comes to vegan and vegetarianism.
 Luckily, the capital Apia is not only prepared for more sustainable/ethical diets; it’s actually a delight for both vegetarians and vegans!
-As you venture further and further away from the capital, however, the fewer choices you have to make your vegan or vegetarian meal “exciting”.

 But we’re here to make dining sustainably a little easier with this complete guide to Samoa for vegans and vegetarians with tips for self-catering, as well as what to do if you’re staying at a beach fale.